anuragsingh70/hackathon/readme.md

 **The application is 100% OFFLINE-READY**

 What this means:
-✅ No package downloads during installation
+✅ No package downloadss during installation
 ✅ No model downloads during first launch
 ✅ No dependency resolution needed
 ✅ Works on computers with NO internet connection